Table of Contents

 Interest-related dividends and short-term capital gain dividends received from mutual funds.
-The exemption of tax on certain interest-related dividends and short-term capital gain dividends paid by a mutual fund or other regulated investment company was scheduled to expire at the end of 2013.
-These provisions have been extended through 2014.
-The exemption expires for amounts paid in tax years beginning after December 31, 2014 (unless extended by legislation).
+The exemption from withholding on certain interest-related dividends and short-term capital gain dividends paid by a mutual fund or other regulated investment company, which was scheduled to expire at the end of 2014, has been extended permanently for tax years beginning after December 31, 2014.
+For more information, see Dividend Income under Nonresident Aliens in chapter 3.

 Multi-level marketing.
 Clarification regarding the characterization and source of income received from multi-level marketing companies by distributors (upper-tier distributors) that are based on the sales or purchases of persons whom they have recruited and sponsored (lower-tier distributors) is provided.
 See Multi-level marketing under Personal Services in chapter 2.

 Additional Medicare Tax.
 You may be required to pay Additional Medicare Tax.
 Also, you may need to report Additional Medicare Tax withheld by your employer.
 For more information, see Additional Medicare Tax under Social Security and Medicare Taxes and Self-Employment Tax in chapter 8.
 For more information on Additional Medicare Tax, go to IRS.gov and enter “Additional Medicare Tax” in the search box.

 Refunds of certain withholding tax delayed.
 Refund requests for tax withheld and reported on Form 1042-S, Form 8288-A, or Form 8805 may require additional time for processing.
 Allow up to 6 months for these refunds to be issued.